tdial2000/Search-4-FRB-lensing/README.md

 ## Code requirements

 This code requires python version >=3.9 along with the following packages:
-1. Numpy
+1. Numpy (For general data manipulation)
-2. Matplotlib
+2. Matplotlib (For plotting, of course!)
-3. Scipy
+3. Scipy (For signal processing algorithms including autocorrelation and FFT)
-4. multiprocessing
+4. multiprocessing (Enable multi-processing)
-5. ILEX (to be removed in later version) [https://github.com/tdial2000/ILEX]

 ## How to use